Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 100.0 (Highest chance)
 			"Track Chance"				"33.3"

+			// The Mutant Tank's heat-seeking rocks have glow outlines when activated.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Track Glow"				"1"

 			// The mode of the Mutant Tank's track ability.
 			// Note: This setting can be overridden for specific players.
 			// --